-C. Proposed Rulemaking for Energy Conservation Standards Regarding Central Air Conditioners and Heat Pumps public and private sectors in implementing standards and programs.
+C. Proposed Rulemaking for Test Procedures and Energy Conservation Standards Regarding Circulator Pumps

 The NRA enables DOE to establish an advisory committee or working group if it is determined that the use of the negotiated rulemaking process is in the public interest.
-DOE intends to develop Federal regulations that build on the depth of experience accrued in both the
+DOE intends to develop Federal regulations that build on the depth of experience accrued in both the public and private sectors in implementing standards and programs.

-DOE has determined that the regulatory negotiation process will provide for obtaining a diverse array of in-depth input, as well as an opportunity for increased collaborative discussion from both private-sector stakeholders and government officials who are familiar with the test procedures and energy efficiency of central air conditioners and heat pumps.
+DOE is supporting the use of the regulatory negotiation process in order to provide for obtaining a diverse array of in-depth input, as well as an opportunity for increased collaborative discussion from both private-sector stakeholders and government officials who are familiar with the energy efficiency of circulator pumps.